 - Students will watch the "Cat in the Hat" DVD.
 This will link to students' background knowledge, as most of them should have seen Dr. Seuss text in the libraries.

 - As a class, discuss that rhyming words are all around us.
-Revisit the definition of rhyme.
+Revisit the definition of rhyme during the lesson.

 - Make a chart on butcher paper to demonstrate examples of words that rhyme.
 Elicit student contributions. *For students who have difficulty remaining focused, facilitate a lot of student responses.